javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/05-object-prototype/article.md

 So, there is no inherited getter/setter for `__proto__`.
 Now it is processed as a regular data property, so the example above works right.

-We can call such object "very plain", because they are even simpler than regular plain object `{...}`.
+We can call such object "very plain" or "pure dictionary objects", because they are even simpler than regular plain object `{...}`.

-A downside is that such objects lack all built-in object methods, e.g. `toString`:
+A downside is that such objects lack any built-in object methods, e.g. `toString`:

 ```js run
 *!*